Enabling staff movement

 Enabling staff movement toolkit

-This toolkit sets out a framework for all the various staff movements that occur across the health and care sector.
-It provides guidance and case studies on temporary staff movements, with signposts to comprehensive NHS Employers guidance on setting up workforce sharing agreements.
+The Enabling Staff Movement (ESM) toolkit sets out a framework for all the various staff movements that occur across the health and care sector.
+It provides guidance on temporary staff movements, with signposts to comprehensive NHS Employers guidance on setting up workforce sharing agreements.

-We reviewed several examples of local agreements and have now updated the toolkit to include some national templates, additional case studies and a template for when NHS workers need to be deployed into care providers for short periods, for example during emergencies.
+We reviewed several examples of local agreements and have now updated the toolkit to include a national template, a regional template and a template for when NHS workers need to be deployed into care providers for short periods, for example during emergencies.

 The ESM toolkit contains links to the following annexes: